5 Questions To Ask When Buying A Business #1 Best Advice

 Why are you selling?

 The main reasons for selling a business may be due to failing health or a well-deserved retirement – both of which may be true.
-But if the business owners are pulling out because there’s been a long term plunge in sales loss of cash flow or a new big competitor is entering the market soon, it will be in your best interest to have as much information as possible.
+But if the business owners are pulling out because there’s been a long-term plunge in sales loss of cash flow statements or a new big competitor is entering the market soon, it will be in your top interest to have as much information as possible.

-So, how will you know they are saying the truth?
-Well, you can’t really trust what they are saying which is why many people don't pull the trigger right away – if the company has a solid background business administration, business development and potential to be profitable, the seller should provide you with the metrics to prove it.
+So, how will you know they are telling the truth?
+Well, you can’t really trust what they are saying which is why many people don't pull the trigger right away – if the company has a solid background in business administration, business development and the potential to be profitable, the seller should provide you with the metrics to prove it.

 -